jrg94/CSE5542/Lab04/README.md

 # CSE 5542 Lab 04 Directions

 Since all this code is hosted on GitHub, you can run this solution using the [RawGit tool][9].
+Beware that this link may not work.
+I had questionable performance from it (cross-origin errors).

 Alternatively, you can open the solution locally by double-clicking the HTML file to run the solution in your browser.
 Personally, I tested on **Google Chrome** and **Windows 10**.

-*Warning*: You will need to launch your own local server to get the local JSON.
+**Warning**: You will need to launch your own local server to get the local JSON.
 If you're on Windows and you have Python 3, feel free to use the `server.bat` file to launch a local server to `localhost:8000`.